Woman says damage from fallen tree could have been prevented

-MOLINE, Illinois– A Moline woman has a lot to clean up after a dead tree fell on her home Wednesday night.
+MOLINE, Illinois-- A Moline woman has a lot to clean up after a dead tree fell on her home Wednesday night.

 Rachel Budde said she was enjoying an evening with her fiancé when they heard a loud crash.